Saiful-Islam0/Bangla-Fake-News-Detection-SLM/README.md

-# Bangla Fake News Detection LLM
+# Bangla Fake News Detection with SLM

 This project implements an intelligent system capable of verifying whether a news claim — provided as text or audio — is **REAL**, **FAKE**, or **UNSURE**.